m1ome/killa/README.md

 # 💀 Dead Man Trigger or THE KILLA
-> Gist-based cloaked dead man trigger
+> Gist-based cloaked dead man trigger, with zero dependencies

 ## Why do you need it?
 Mainly it's for security reasons: automatically shutting down, locking, or erasing sensitive data if regular check-ins or commands aren’t received, preventing unauthorized access.